wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 - Choose "Go to Entry Point" in "Flow Destination Settings" of GoTo acivity and choose your `EP_<ID>_TS` from the drop-down list.

-- Verify and publish main flow.
+- Select "Validate" to verify the are no errors in the flow.

+- Select "Publish" to save the call flow.

-### 5. Configure and Publish simple flow
+### 5. Create and Publish a simple flow

+- Navigate to Routing Strategy > Flow and select "+ New"

-- Configure the flow `Flow1_<ID>` with a Play prompt - welcome message and Disconnect
+- Rename the flow `Flow1_<ID>`

-- Verify and publish your flow.
+- Select "Play Message" from the library and connect it to the "Start Flow".
+Edit its property by changing the label with a name of your preference and by selecting the "Welcome Message".

+- Select "Disconnect Contact" from the library and connect it to the "Play Message",

+- Select "Validate" to verify the are no errors in the flow.

+- Select "Publish" to save the call flow.

 ### 6. Configure the Entry Point Routing Strategy

-- Configure the Open 24x7 routing strategy time of day on your Entry Point Routing strategy by selecting it on the Routing Strategies > `EP_<ID>_TS`.
+- Navigate to Routing Strategy > Routing > Routing Strategies.

+- From the drop-down menu select `EP_<ID>_TS`

+- Select "+ New Strategy"

-- Map the flow `Flow1_<ID>` you just created above.
+- Name the strategy as `RS_<ID>_TS`, set the "Time Settings" so that it would be Open 24x7, select the default Music on Hold from the dropdown and finally select the flow `Flow1_<ID>` you just created above.

 ### 7. Make a call to test simple flow

-- Login to the agent desktop into `Team_<ID>_TS` and go to a ready state.
+- Navigate to the configuration Portal > Provisioning > Entry Point Mappings to obtain the DN number to be called.

-- Call the Dial number > Hear main menu and press corresponding digt to go to your Entry Point > Hear the welcome prompt and call should get disconnected.
+- Call the Dial Number > Hear main menu and press corresponding digt to go to your Entry Point > Hear the welcome prompt and call should get disconnected.

-### 8. Modify and Publish simple flow
+### 8. Modify and Publish your simple flow

-- Go to the flow `Flow1_<ID>` and configure it with a Play prompt - welcome message and queue block and play music block.

-- Configure the Queue Block to `Q_<ID>_TS`.
-Map the queue inside of the queue block.

-- Configure the play music to loop, and start 0, end 10 to play 10 seconds of music.
+- Navigate to Routing Strategy > Flow and select `Flow1_<ID>`

+- Remove the "Disconnect Contact".

+- Select the "Queue Contact" from the library and connect it to the "Play Message".
+Edit it so to select `Q_<ID>_TS`.

+- Select the "Play Music" from the library and connect it to the "Queue Contact".
+On the other end connect it to itself to create a loop.
+Edit it by selecting the "MOH" file, set Start Offset at 0, set Music Duration at 10.

+- Go to "Event Flows", for each event select and connect the "End Flow" from the library.

+- Select "Validate" to verify the are no errors in the flow.

-- Verify and publish the flow.
+- Select "Publish" to save the call flow.

 ### 9. Make a call to test modified flow

 - Login to the agent desktop into `Team_<ID>_TS` and go to a ready state.

-- Call the Dial number > Hear main menu and press corresponding digt to go to your Entry Point > Available agent gets connected immediately, If the Agent is not available the call is queued and music is played.
+- Call the Dial number > Hear main menu and press corresponding digt to go to your Entry Point > Available agent gets connected immediately (if the Agent is not available the call is queued and music is played).

 ---